Forbidden Jungle

 Forbidden Jungle is a 1950 American adventure film directed by Robert Emmett Tansey and written by Frances Kavanaugh.
 The film stars Don C. Harvey, Forrest Taylor, Alyce Louis and Robert Cabal.
-The film was released on March 2, 1950, by Eagle-Lion Films.
+It was released on March 2, 1950 by Eagle-Lion Films.

 Plot

-An American big game hunter is asked to search for a white boy that's rumored to be missing deep in the jungle.
+An American big-game hunter is asked to search for a boy who is rumored to be missing deep in the jungle.